-Like many of these dishes, socca is an example of Provence’s Mediterranean influences, both Italian and North African.
-Socca is a thin, unleavened pancake made from chickpea flour typically baked in a tinned copper plate as a street food in Marseille or Nice.
+Like many of these dishes, Socca is an example of Provence’s Mediterranean influences, both Italian and North African.
+Socca is a thin, unleavened pancake made from chickpea flour.
+It’s typically baked in a tinned copper plate as a street food in Marseille or Nice.

 3. Soupe au Pistou

 This vegetable and bean soup is similar to the Italian minestrone, but a bit tapered down, and designed to highlight the vegetables of the season.
 White beans, tomatoes, onions, green beans, squash, and pasta are common ingredients.
 And the coup de grâce is the spoonful of pistou, pesto made without pine nuts, plopped right on top for you to stir in.

 This simple spread is made from finely chopped or pureed olives, capers, and olive oil.
 The name comes from the Provençal word for capers, tapenas, and is often served with bread for an apéro or used in fish or poultry dishes.

 Invented in St. Tropez off the Côte d’Azur, this dessert became a favorite of actress Brigitte Bardot when she was filming the movie And God Created Woman.
 Bardot even suggested the name of the sugar-coated brioche cake filled with sweet cream.